appseconnect/docs/_posts/2010-01-17-getting-started.md

 ![MyProfile](/staticfiles/root/media/MyProfile.PNG)

-\Here you will be able to edit your profile details.
+3. This section enables you to edit your profile details.
 Here You will see two tabs - *Overview & Change Details page*.

-In this page, you can view your brief detail like your  name, your registered e-mail, your role, phone number and IP address.
-To know more about Role Management, **click here**.
+4. Here you can view your brief detail like your  name, your registered e-mail, your role, phone number and IP address.

-In the **Summary section**, the count of projects you handle/under organization is shown.
+5. In the `Summary section`, the count of projects you handle/under organization is shown.
 You can also see your expired project counts and trials according to your Role and access level, you can see the companies.

-**Assigned Companies** will be shown on User Role basis.
+6. `Assigned Companies` will be shown on User Role basis.
 In **My Company section**, only your company details will be there.

 ![AssignedCompanies](/staticfiles/root/media/AssignedCompanies.PNG)

-**My Feeds** section is for seeing your recent activities.
+7. `My Feeds` section is for seeing your recent activities.

 By clicking Projects, Workflows, you will be redirected to that particular pages respectively.